INVERTED SYNTAX

 It rolls over everything like a thick fog.

-Until everyone you love is is jaded
+Until everyone you love is jaded

 And covered in smoke.